© 2026 WRVO Public Media

 Penfield said as Novelis works to get operations back underway, consumers could see effects.

-"One of the things that they'll see is just the availability of getting a F150 truck, and that's the best selling vehicle in the United States,” Penfield said.
+"One of the things that they'll see is just the availability of getting a F150 truck, and that's the best-selling vehicle in the United States,” Penfield said.
 “You're going to see less of those.
 They'll probably be higher priced, and there's definitely going to be issues in trying to buy a new Ford truck."

 The extent of the damage from last week's fire is still not known.
 Novelis was hoping to have its hot mill back up and running by the end of the year.
-In a joint statement from Novelis and Ford, Novelis said it’s leveraging alternate sources, including its global network of plants and industry peers to mitigate the fire’s impact.
+In a joint statement from Novelis and Ford, Novelis said it’s leveraging alternative sources, including its global network of plants and industry peers, to mitigate the fire’s impact.
 Novelis is also planning to build an additional plant in Alabama.

-Jessica Cain is a freelance reporter for WRVO, covering issues around central New York.
-Most recently, Jessica was a package producer at Fox News in New York City, where she worked on major news events, including the 2016 presidential conventions and election.
-Prior to that, she worked as a reporter and anchor for multiple media outlets in central and northern New York.
-A Camillus native, Jessica enjoys exploring the outdoors with her daughters, going to the theater, playing the piano, and reading.
+Jessica Cain is a freelance reporter for WRVO, covering issues across central New York.
+Jessica brings extensive national news experience to the team, having previously worked as a package producer for Fox News in New York City, where she covered major events, including national political conventions and elections.
+Earlier in her career, she served as a reporter and anchor for multiple media outlets throughout central and northern New York.
+A native of Camillus, Jessica enjoys exploring the outdoors with her daughters, attending the theater, playing the piano, and reading.

 Recent cuts to federal funding are challenging our mission to serve central and upstate New York with trusted journalism, vital local coverage, and the diverse programming that informs and connects our communities.
 This is the moment to join our community of supporters and help keep journalists on the ground, asking hard questions that matter to our region.